ddierschow/bamca/README.md

 Please note that this was written by one person, and was never intended to be shared or passed on, so the documentation is rare to nonexistant.
 I will be fixing that as I can.
-Most of the stylistic elements were set long before I ever heard of PEP8, and I haven't gotten around to updating the codebase.
-Maybe someday.

 Milestones: